materialsproject/pymatgen/README.md

 and functionality of the code.

 However, some extra functionality do require additional setup, as outlined below.

+## Setup for developers ##

+There are two categories of developers.
+General developers should follow the procedures outlined in the pymatgen documentation on collaborative Github workflow to fork a copy of pymatgen to their own Github accounts and cloning it into their local machine.

+Core developers who have write access to the main Github repo may clone the pymatgen repo directly.

+For both kinds of developers, it is recommended that after you clone the repo, you either add the pymatgen repo to your PYTHONPATH or use

+	python setup.py develop

+which will install pymatgen in development mode and install some of the necessary dependencies.

 ### Generating POTCARs ###